-is Chair of the Advisory Committee, and a Government Relations Specialist at Metro Cities, an organization that represents cities in the seven-county metropolitan area at the Legislature, Executive Branch and Metropolitan Council.
-Charlie’s areas of focus are housing, economic development, redevelopment and metropolitan government.
-He previously served as legislative staff in both the MN House and Senate.
+Charlie Vander Aarde is a Senior Account Supervisor at Tunheim where he works in public affairs, helping clients meet their public policy and communications goals.
+He has 16 years of Minnesota legislative experience where he worked as a lobbyist representing metropolitan region cities.
+Charlie’s policy and budget experience include housing and land use, economic development, redevelopment, and metropolitan government.
+He previously served as legislative staff in both the Minnesota House and Senate.
 His prior work also includes directing citizen diplomacy efforts with the U.S. State Department in Seattle.
 Charlie grew up in Minnesota and is a graduate of the University of Wisconsin-Madison.
-He serves on the boards of Minnesota Brownfields, the Neighborhood STAR program for the City of St. Paul, and his local youth hockey association.
-He coaches baseball and hockey and resides in St. Paul with his family.
+He serves as vice chair on the board of Minnesota Brownfields, chairs the Neighborhood STAR board for the City of Saint Paul, and is on the board of his local youth hockey association.
+He coaches baseball and hockey and resides in Saint Paul with his family.

 is Chair of the ReScape Committee, and a Development Associate and Property Manager with Hyde Development, a developer that specializes in brownfields.
 At Hyde, Mike is responsible for the redevelopment and management of industrial properties, which includes the management of entitlement, financing, construction, and post-construction management.
 Mike also serves as an Urban Land Institute Young Leaders Grow Committee Member, and has served as a member of the Fridley Energy Action Planning Team and NAIOP Developing Leader Social Committee.
 During the course of his career thus far, Mike has gained experience with the various stages of the redevelopment process in addition to real estate, legal and environmental knowledge.